How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 Development and Iterative Testing

-Weekly development sprints with staging environment testing, regular feature reviews, and continuous feedback integration
+Weekly development sprints with staging environment testing, regular feature reviews, and continuous feedback integration.

 5